Representation Growth of Compact Special Linear Groups of degree two: Introduction

 \section{Introduction}

-Let $F$ be a non-Archimedean local field with ring of integers $\cO,$ maximal ideal $\wp$ and finite residue field $\mathbb F_q$ of characteristic $p.$ The finite quotient $\cO/\wp^\ell$ is denoted by $\cO_\ell.$ Let $\GL_n(\cO) $ be the group of $n \times n$ invertible matrices with entries from $\cO$ and $\SL_n(\cO)$ be the subgroup of $\GL_n(\cO)$ consisting of all determinant one matrices.
-The group $\GL_n(\cO)$ is a maximal compact subgroup of $\GL_n(F).$ It is well known that the continuous irreducible representations of $\GL_n(\cO)$ play an important role in explicitly constructing and further understanding of the supercuspidal representations of $\GL_n(F)$ (see \cite{MR0492087, MR0507253, MR2180458}).
-In the recent past, there has been considerable work towards understanding the continuous irreducible representations of $\GL_n(\cO)$ and $\SL_n(\cO).$ However the known results are still far from being complete.
+Let $F$ be a non-Archimedean local field with ring of integers $\cO,$ maximal ideal $\wp,$ and finite residue field $\mathbb F_q$ of characteristic $p.$ The finite quotient $\cO/\wp^\ell$ is denoted by $\cO_\ell.$ Let $\GL_n(\cO) $ be the group of $n \times n$ invertible matrices with entries from $\cO.$ Let $\SL_n(\cO)$ be the subgroup of $\GL_n(\cO)$ consisting of all determinant one matrices.
+The group $\GL_n(\cO)$ is a maximal compact subgroup of $\GL_n(F).$ It is well known that the continuous irreducible representations of $\GL_n(\cO)$ play an important role in explicitly constructing the supercuspidal representations of $\GL_n(F)$ (see Howe~\cite{MR0492087}, Kutzko~\cite{MR0507253}, and Paskunas~\cite{MR2180458}).
+In the recent past, there has been considerable work towards understanding the continuous irreducible representations of $\GL_n(\cO)$ and $\SL_n(\cO),$ see Chen-Stasinski~\cite{MR3703469}, Hill~\cite{MR2739795}, Krakovski-Onn-S.~\cite{MR1311772}, Stasinski~\cite{MR3737836}, Stasinski-Stevens~\cite{MR3743488}.

-In this article our focus is on the construction of the continuous complex irreducible representations of the rigid groups $\SL_2(\cO)$ and to describe their representation growth.
-Recall a group $G$ is called rigid if for every $n \in \mathbb N,$ the group $G$ has a finite number, say $r_n(G),$ of inequivalent irreducible representations of dimension $n.$ Here, depending on the structure of group $G$, we consider continuous, algebraic, rational representations etc. For compact linear groups we will always consider only continuous irreducible representations.
-For a rigid group $G$ and $s \in \mathbb C,$ the Dirichlet's series
+In this article, our focus is on the construction of the finite-dimensional continuous complex irreducible representations of the rigid groups $\SL_2(\cO)$ and to describe their representation growth.
+Recall that a group $G$ is called {\it rigid} if for every $n \in \mathbb N,$ the group $G$ has a finite number, say $r_n(G),$ of inequivalent irreducible representations of dimension $n.$ For a rigid group $G$ and $s \in \mathbb C,$ the Dirichlet's series